A Rush of Blood to the Head Tour

-The A Rush of Blood to the Head Tour was the second concert tour undertaken by British rock band Coldplay.
+A Rush of Blood to the Head Tour was the second concert tour undertaken by British rock band Coldplay.
 It was launched in support of their second studio album A Rush of Blood to the Head.
 They performed a total of 151 shows across Europe, Asia, Oceania and the Americas.
-Between 21 and 23 July 2003, the band filmed Coldplay Live 2003 at the Hordern Pavilion, Sydney.
+Between 21 and 23 July 2003, the band filmed Live 2003 at the Hordern Pavilion, Sydney.

 Background

 Overall, Coldplay's concerts during this period showcased its progression as a bona fide live act.
 The band began playing more shows in arenas and amphitheatres, moving away from the club venues that dominated earlier tours.
 Shows also had more elaborate stage and lighting effects.
 For example, strobe lighting for the song "Daylight" featured the image of a rotating sun superimposed over the stage.
 Taking a cue from U2's Elevation Tour and Nine Inch Nails' Fragility Tour, Coldplay also adopted a series of back screens that displayed video footage of each band member simultaneously.